By Departmental Nomination only - Program faculty should contact Dr. Ruth Bahr.

 from each College and make the award selections.

-Stipend: Doctoral students received $18,000/year for up to three (3) years, contingent upon
+Stipend: Doctoral students receive $10,000 per year for up to three (3) years, contingent

 Tuition: Each award carries a tuition waiver.

-Student is encouraged to file a Free Application for Federal Student Aid (FAFSA),
+Student must file a Free Application for Federal Student Aid (FAFSA).

 Student must be a new, incoming doctoral student.
-A Master's student from USF who
+A Bachelor's or Master's student